oneru230/rgkunity22/README.md

 Fixing second bug with manual transmition:

-(When manual transmition setup, You can change transmition by the keys F,V.
+When manual transmition setup, You will see the luck of speed, becouse will be work only first manual transmition.
+You can change transmition by the keys F,V.
-Its enable to increase or decrease speed by this keys )
+Its enable to increase or decrease speed by this keys.
+Need to setup normal auto transmition.

  Add two button in UI: